intel-iot-devkit/how-to-code-samples/access-control/python/README.md

 The `pip` command will install required Python dependencies, save the source code for the example in `~/python/examples/iot-access-control/` and link the package to the global Python `site-packages` folder.

-The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
+The Arduino 101 needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually on to your Arduino\*/Genuino\* 101.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manually on to your Arduino 101.

-You will also need to configure the `config.json` in the example to use the Arduino\*/Genuino\* 101.
+You will also need to configure the `config.json` in the example to use the Arduino 101.
 See the section "Configuring the example" below.

 ### Data store server setup

-Optionally, you can store the data generated by this sample program in a back-end database deployed using Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS, along with Node.js\*, and a Redis\* data store.
+Optionally, you can store the data generated by this sample program in a back-end database deployed using Microsoft Azure\*, IBM Bluemix\*, or AWS\*, along with Node.js\*, and a Redis\* data store.

 For information on how to set up your own cloud data server, go to: